Starting a business

 To be eligible for this type of residence permit, the applicant needs to meet the following conditions:

-- prove that they serve an essential interest to the Dutch economy;
+- Prove that they serve an essential interest to the economy in the Netherlands;

-- score enough points on the scoring system to be eligible for a provisional residence permit, the scoring system consists of three criteria, the results of which are added together to form an overall score:
+- Score enough points on the scoring system to be eligible for a provisional residence permit, the scoring system consists of 3 criteria, the results of which are added together to form an overall score:

 Non-EU start-ups Fast Track process

 Expat Centre Maastricht Region, Gemeente Maastricht and the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) initiated a pilot in January 2020 providing fast tracked registration procedures and immigration service provisions in the region.

 International knowledge workers, scientific researchers, highly educated professionals, start-up entrepreneurs, foreign investors and their families have access to fast-tracked administrative procedures pertaining to their registration in the Netherlands and the collection of their residence documents at Expat Centre Maastricht Region.